 Once your treatment plan and hormone stimulation regime

-Your injections will include a synthetic hormone, follicle-stimulating hormone (FSH), which does as the name suggests and stimulates follicles to grow and support oocyte (egg) development.
+These injections will include a synthetic hormone, follicle-stimulating hormone (FSH), which does as the name suggests and stimulates follicles to grow and support egg development.

-Doctors will typically also prescribe second drug that ensure you don't ovulate too soon alongside your FSH injections.
+Doctors will typically also prescribe a second drug that ensures you don't ovulate too soon alongside your FSH injections.

 Throughout this process, you will be monitored by physicians and a team of specialists to be sure no syndromes are developing as a result of the treatment.

-Though you may think that the most intimidating part of the egg collecting procedure is the final collection, this oocyte harvesting process is surprisingly simple.
+Though you may think that the most intimidating part of the egg collecting procedure is the final collection, this egg retrieval process is surprisingly simple.

 For procedure day, you will visit your doctor's office or clinic for a quick outpatient procedure.
 They will put you under light sedation and perform a surgical procedure called "transvaginal ultrasound aspiration."